-When I first created my list of 20 things to do before turning 20, visiting France and all the beautiful cities were on my top spot.
+When I first created my list of 20 things to do before turning 20, visiting France and all the beautiful cities was on my top spot.

-If you are not sure why you should add France on your list of places to visit, check out our reasons why you should truly consider it.
+If you are not sure why you should add France to your list of places to visit, check out our reasons why you should truly consider it.

 Top Reasons to Visit France

 Not only is France a beautiful historical country, but the French really know how to enjoy good foods and wine.